Jules Develle: Biography

 He was born in Bar-le-Duc to Claude Charles Develle, an insurance agent, and Anne Marguerite Rousselot.
 He studied law and became a lawyer.
 He discovered his passion for political activity as a secretary of Jules Grévy.
 He was then appointed prefect but he was removed later on because of his political thoughts (1877).
-He was 13 times French Minister during the Third Republic including Minister of Justice, Minister of Agriculture and Minister of Foreign Affairs in 1893.
+He held 13 cabinet posts during the Third Republic including Minister of Justice, Minister of Agriculture and Minister of Foreign Affairs in 1893. increasing the influence of France in Indochina, and also participating in the end of the alliance between France and Russia.